 If you are running a GNOME desktop session on a CECM CentOS 7 computer, then, when you print a file on the command-line (in a Terminal window) to one of the SFU_Print queues, you should see a notification similar to the following pop up on your screen:

-If you're not using Kerberos pre-authentication, then this will be followed shortly thereafter by the following notification:
+If you failed to pre-authenticate using the kinit command, then this will be followed shortly thereafter by the following notification:

 If you click on the latter notification window before it disappears, it will take you to a print job authentication window like the following:

 Don't bother hiting the Authenticate button and then typing in your username and password.
 It won't work.
 You'll need to cancel your print job, kinit, and try again.